 • Same-sex intended parents who want to have a genetic link to their baby

-Every surrogacy story is unique, and we work with surrogates from all over the country and intended parents from the U.S. and around the world.
+Every surrogacy story is unique, and we work with surrogates from all over the country and intended parents from the US and worldwide.

 Because Florida surrogacy laws are among the most friendly to surrogacy in the US, it’s no wonder it’s become one of the most coveted states for surrogacy arrangements.
 It is also one of the few states where the laws have kept up with the scientific advances in assisted reproduction, often making it more affordable and less prone to legal conflicts.

-Florida’s favorable statute recognizes contracts for gestational and traditional surrogacy arrangements as well as egg and sperm donations.
+Florida’s favorable statute recognizes contracts for gestational and traditional surrogacy arrangements and egg and sperm donations.
 The state’s comprehensive law protects the rights of the surrogate, the intended parents, the baby, and the egg donor (if needed).

 Establishing parentage in Florida is a seamless process for everyone involved.
 Generally, surrogates in Florida won’t ever appear in court since the statute eliminates the need for post-birth legal proceedings, such as post-birth orders and second-parent adoptions.
 Even in cases where a post-birth action is warranted (i.e., intended parents' citizenship needs), the surrogates won’t need to appear in court.
-In surrogacy arrangements that require the use of an egg donor, the donor’s contract requires the relinquishment of all maternal rights to the child.
+In surrogacy arrangements that require the use of an egg donor, the donor’s contract requires relinquishing all maternal rights to the child.

 Navigating the surrogacy process can be complicated regardless of where you live.
 It requires keeping track of multiple milestones that lead to the ultimate destination: the birth of your baby!
 Understanding and preparing for each step in the surrogacy process is important.

 Choosing to go through the surrogacy process on your own is an option, or you can get the help of a surrogacy agency.
-Working with one of the best surrogacy agencies in Florida such as Circle Surrogacy, which has 25 years of experience, can help you navigate the milestones and events throughout your journey so that you can focus on preparing for the arrival of your baby.
+Working with one of the best surrogacy agencies in Florida, such as Circle Surrogacy, which has over 27 years of experience, can help you navigate the milestones and events throughout your journey so that you can focus on preparing for your baby's arrival.